 By John D. Schulz, Contributing Editor,

-Edward Don operates nationwide from its six full-service distribution centers (DCs) using its own fleet plus a network of national carriers.
+Edward Don operates nationwide from its seven full-service distribution centers (DCs) using its own fleet plus a network of national carriers.
 And although it stocks over 12,000 items in its DCs, the company sources 50,000 items from a network of over 3,000 suppliers.
 Often, the logistics operation will instruct suppliers to ship direct to the customer, bypassing their DCs to expedite delivery and to save handling and transportation costs.

 However, just few years ago Edward Don’s efficiency was being challenged by a series of logistics issues.
-Its competitive bid process was skewered, complex, and not always data driven.
+Its competitive bid process was skewed, complex, and not always data driven.
 Jennifer Blattner, the company’s corporate traffic manager, recalls negotiating rates separately with a series of trucking partners, but was unsure that it was always securing the best rate.
 When there were problems, it was difficult to ascertain the cause because carriers rarely were held accountable.

 For shipments direct from vendor to customers, the process was even more uneven.
 Vendors were not always encouraged to seek out the most favorable trucking rates, and there was no single set of guidelines for securing trucking partners, making compliance haphazard.
 And when exceptions to normal delivery times occurred, there was very little recourse.